igolovchuk/aws-utils/README.md

 Description will be added later.

-> IMPORTANT: Library is in testing mode, please fo not use it so far.
+> IMPORTANT: Library is in testing mode, please DO NOT use it so far.